janamachado/aplicacao-bancaria/README.md

 #### Ready!
 The application will then open in your browser

-Com muito apoio da minha querida Kenzie Academy Brasil <3 Onde
+Com muito apoio da minha querida Kenzie Academy Brasil <3 Onde pude aprender a apreder.